 Notice that I didn't ask you what your unique value proposition was or what set you apart from every other brand.
 I believe these questions can derail great ideas and lead many aspiring entrepreneurs down rabbit holes.

 Just because something is unique doesn’t mean that people will buy it.
-On the contrary, competition is a good sign because it validates an existing need.
+In contrast, competition is a good sign because it validates an existing need.

 In my opinion, all you need to answer is why someone out there would buy from you.
 You can disregard concerns about competition for now.